Castle Bromwich Assembly: Jaguar Cars/Jaguar Land Rover: 1977 to present

-Taken over by Jaguar Cars, the facility transferred to Ford on their takeover of Jaguar in 1990, and then in 2008 to Tata Motors as part of Jaguar Land Rover.
+Taken over by Jaguar Cars, the facility transferred to Ford upon its takeover of Jaguar in 1990, and then in 2008 to Tata Motors as part of Jaguar Land Rover.

-Soon after takeover, Tata Motors announced it would close either the Castle Bromwich Assembly plant or Land Rover's Lode Lane plant in Solihull.
+Soon after the takeover, Tata Motors announced that it would close either the Castle Bromwich Assembly plant or Land Rover's Lode Lane plant in Solihull.
 In March 2010 it was reported that Tata Motors might reconsider plant closures, but on 19 April 2010 Tata Motors announced it would go ahead and close one factory.
 On 15 October 2010 it was announced that an agreement had been made between Jaguar Land Rover management and union bosses to save all three Jaguar Land Rover production plants from closure.
-Jaguar Land Rover have agreed that all plants will remain open until at least 2020 in a deal with the Unite the Union, which represents the majority of salaried production employees.
-Although the deal has yet to be voted on by union members it is expected to be accepted.
+Jaguar Land Rover had agreed that all plants would remain open until at least 2020 in a deal with the Unite the Union, which represented the majority of salaried production employees.

-In mid June 2019, workers at the plant had voted to move to a four-day week amid a £2.5bn cost-cutting drive.
+In mid-June 2019, workers at the plant voted to move to a four-day week amid a £2.5bn cost-cutting drive.
 The offer by the employees was intended to help "attract new models and increase job security" since manufacturing of the XJ was to end in July.

 Weeks later, on 5 July 2019, JLR announced its intention to build a new electric XJ saloon, replacing the manufacturing of the conventional Jaguar XJ (X351) at Castle Bromwich, "safeguarding the jobs of 2,500 people" (or 2,700 people, according to BBC News).
-Manufacturing of the new model was expected to start in autumn 2019, after an investment of £1 billion in upgrades to the facility.
+Manufacturing of the new model was expected to start in autumn 2019, after an investment of £1bn in upgrades to the facility.
 A BBC report indicated that the plant "also produces the Jaguar XF, XE and F-Type" as of mid-2019, but the XJ was essential for the continuation of the manufacturing facility.
 Without the new electric model, the Castle Bromwich plant would "effectively be dead", according to David Bailey, a professor of business economics at Birmingham Business School.

-Products made
+During the coronavirus pandemic, operations at Castle Bromwich Assembly were suspended temporarily on a few occasions.

+In May 2024 the production of complete cars at the site ended, with the factory becoming a component manufacturer (pressed steel body panels) for Jaguar cars built elsewhere.